psalire/Applying-Benfords-Law-on-2020-Election-Data/README.md

 The methods used in this repo were inspired by Beber & Scacco's "What the Numbers Say: A Digit-Based Test for Election Fraud" (2012) and the Association of Certified Fraud Examiners's (ACFE) instructive document "Using Benford's Law to Detect Fraud" (2018).

-The Python script's plotting of Benford's law and Last Digits test on 2020 voter data saw in a few states deviations that indicate potential anomalies (fraud) affecting both parties.
-Overall though, this naive and very on the surface application and interpretation of the results either indicates that there is potential fraud in some areas or indicates nothing at all.
+The Python script's plotting of Benford's law and Last Digits test on 2020 voter data saw in a few states deviations that indicate potential anomalies affecting both parties.
+Overall though, this naive and very on the surface application and interpretation of the results either suggests that there is potential fraud in some areas or indicates nothing at all due to Benford's law's alleged unfitness for election data.

 ### Background